 “The condition of native is a nervous condition.”

 Nervous Conditions is a partially autobiographical story of Tambu, a young girl who lives on an impoverished Rhodesian farm during the late 1960s.
 The death of Tambu’s brother forces her to live with Babamukuru, her uncle who has been educated in the west, and become the provider for her family.
 She quickly accepts this situation because it offers her the opportunity of missionary schooling and the knowledge of a western educated family.
 Tambu has great aspirations for her personal education despite the obstacles that stand in her way: race, class and sex.
-The topics of education and its relation to gender are important facets of this novel (See Gender and Nation).
-Education is used as a type of power by many characters in the novel, most importantly Babamukuru.
+The topics of education and its relation to gender are important facets of this novel (see Gender and Nation).
+Education is used as a route to power by many characters in the novel, most importantly Babamukuru.
 The novel also follows the story of Tambu’s cousin who has anorexia, an illness not usually associated with African countries.
 This disease is used in the novel as a form of control for Tambu’s cousin who is torn between two cultures, that of her home, Rhodesia and that of England.
 The novel also discusses the many facets of poverty and the effects that it has on people.
-Poverty affects each character in the novel creating in each of them a type of nervous condition.
-(See also Frantz Fanon, Anglophilia)
+Poverty affects each character in the novel creating in each of them a different nervous condition (see also Frantz Fanon, Anglophilia).

 - Buck, Claire.
 The Bloomsbury Guide to Women’s Literature, New York: Prentice Hall General Reference, 1992.
 247.

 - Creamer, Heidi.
 “An Apple for the Teacher?: Femininity, Coloniality and Food in Nervous Conditions,” in Anna Rutherford, ed.
 In to the Nineties.
 New South Wales: Dangaroo Press, 1994.
 344-360.

 - Dangarembga, Tsitsi.
 Nervous Conditions, Seattle: Seal Press, 1989.